freemanlovelace/HTMLAccentMapper/README.md

 python3 gui.py (Use python instead of python3 on Windows)
 ```

-You an build the app for your platform using pyInstaller : `pyinstaller gui.py`
+You can build the app for your platform using pyInstaller : `pyinstaller gui.py`

 ## Usage